hugojosefson/docker-redirect-to-host/README.md

 The other services in the stack can continue try to access the service like normal, and the requests will be forwarded up to the host.

-Make sure the service you are developing listen on `0.0.0.0` with the relevant port.
+Make sure the service you are developing listens on `0.0.0.0` with the relevant port.
 Then if it needs to contact the other services, make sure their ports are published, so they can be accessed on `localhost` from the service running on the host.